Feature: #102215 - ViewHelper and data structure to render srcset attribute

 The srcset HTML attribute can be used to provide different image sizes to

 the browser.
-The browser is free to choose which image size will be used,
+The browser is free to choose which image size to use, which is

-which is why the images must all be scaled variants of the same original
+why the images must all be scaled versions of the same original image.
+Each

-image.
-Each image in the srcset-list also has a so-called descriptor, either
+image in the srcset list also has a descriptor which either specifies

-specifying the absolute width of the image (e. g.
-400w) or a scale factor
+the absolute width of the image, for example 400w, or is a scale factor

-relative to the original image size to be used on high density screens
+relative to the original image size for use on high-density screens, for

 <img srcset="image@500.jpg 500w, image@1000. jpg 1000w" /> <source srcset="image@1x.insidejpg 1x, image@2x. jpg 2x" /> <picture><link rel="preload" as="image" imagesrcset="image@500.jpg 500w, image@1000. jpg 1000w" />